Overview

 - Closing a request also asks additional follow-up questions about the long-term impact of the family that only the agency knows.

-Closing vs. Canceling or Pausing a Request
+Closing vs. Canceling vs. Pausing a Request

 Closing a Request